SymfonyCasts/symfony-ux/sfcasts/turbo/modal-frame-close.md

 modal, we see the contents of the `turbo-frame` from that page.
 Fill in some data and then submit.

-hmm, the `src` changed to `/admin/product`.
-Well, that *does* make sense: if you look `ProductAdminController`, after success, the controller redirects to `/admin/product` - this is inside of the `new` action.
+Hmm, the `src` changed to `/admin/product/`.
+Well, that *does* make sense: if you look in `ProductAdminController`, after success, the controller redirects to `/admin/product` - this is inside of the `new` action.

-So we submit to `/admin/product/new` and it redirects to `/admin/product`.
+So we submit to `/admin/product/new` and it redirects to `/admin/product/`.
 When that happens, the frame system does *two* things.
 First, it makes a second request to the redirected URL - `/admin/product`.
 We've seen that before.
 And second, it updates the `src` attribute to match the redirected URL.